Connecting with Confidence: Making the Most of AFP 2018

 Christine Hollinden, Principal, Hollinden | marketers & strategists

 Creating and implementing a Strategic Plan typically falls under the CFO of an organization and too often the Plan does not leave “the shelf” after creation.
-Equip yourself with best practices on how to take your company’s strategic plan and translate it into strategy maps and scorecards, align the divisions, and establish multiple layers of accountability.
+Equip yourself with best practices on how to take your company’s strategic plan and translate it into strategy maps and Scorecards, align the divisions, and establish multiple layers of accountability.
 Learn the steps required to set and track key performance indicators, achieve high levels of customer satisfaction, while empowering your organizational resources to meet and exceed strategy goals.

-Kent Smack, Managing Director, ESM Software Group
+Kent Smack, CEO, ESM Software Group, Inc.

 Leveraging Introversion as a Superpower